brendanmapes/brendanmapes.github.io/docs/projects.markdown

 {% endraw %}
 <br/><br/>

 * A repo for a project where I applied machine learning for <a href="https://github.com/brendanmapes/ml4fg_final/blob/main/README.md">functional genomics</a> research.
 In this project we aimed to improve the precision of cell type deconvolution methods, which estimate the proportions of different cell types within a sample of tissue.
-To do this we proposed introducting a more sophisticated definition of cell types during model training, with more detailed cell types encoded in hierarchical trees.
+To do this we proposed introducing a more sophisticated definition of cell types during model training, with more detailed cell types encoded in hierarchical trees.

 <br/><br/>
 {% raw %}